Posted in

 News

-Haiyi and Minxue have a first author paper accepted in Nature Communications
+Haiyi, Minxue, and Marissa have a first author paper accepted in Nature Communications

-Congratulations to our group members, Haiyi Mao and Minxue Jia, for their paper accepted in Nature Communications.
+Congratulations to our group members, Haiyi Mao, Minxue Jia, and Marissa Di for their paper accepted in Nature Communications.
 Their paper is entitled “HALO: Hierarchical Causal Modeling for Single Cell Multi-Omics Data”.
 This paper presents a novel method, HALO, to model multi-omits single cell data (scRNAseq and scATACseq measured concurrently).
 HALO adopts a causal…

 Robert presented his work in a Poster Discussion session at ATS 2025